bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Final Project." />
 </p>

-Let&apos;s move forward and see how this project works here.
-The final project you&apos;ll have just a simple little slideshow where the images will slide from left to right or they&apos;ll come in from the right-hand side and slide over to the left-hand side as you go to the next image and then the other way round as you go to the previous image.
-We&apos;ll see how that actually works and how it comes out as we move along here.
+<p>Let&apos;s move forward and see how this project works here.
+The final
+project you&apos;ll have just a simple little slideshow where the images will slide from left to right or they&apos;ll come in from the right-hand side and slide over to the left-hand side as you go to the next image and then the other way round as you go to the previous image.
+We&apos;ll see how that actually works and how it comes out as we move along here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 281. start folder (169) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">